LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 # Studio: Donuts

+Welcome to your first Studio!
+These are exercises that you will do in small teams during class.
+The goal is to give you some more practice with the concepts you learned during the Prep Work, and to help get you started on your upcoming problem set.

+You should work on your Studio in pairs.
+Teams of 3 are also acceptable (but 2 is better).

+If you need help finding a team, the staff will be facilitating a "match-making" service.

+Without further ado, grab a buddy and get started!

+### Team Programming

+Once you have a team, you will both be working together on one computer (this is why pairs are a little better than 3 people).
+Go ahead and decide whose computer to use.
+Only one person at a time will be able to type, but you should both be actively engaged in the proccess.
+Afer a little while, switch seats and let the other person "drive".

+Ready?
+Let's go!

+### #TechPowersDonuts

+Here's the scenario:

 You run a hip new artisanal donut shop, the Loop Hole, which, in its short lifetime, has already rocked the donut market with numerous "<a href="http://www.forbes.com/sites/martinzwilling/2015/03/19/will-your-business-innovation-disrupt-the-market/#2715e4857a0b58b4f1954f56" target="_blank">disruptions</a>", including:
 * a minimalist menu consisting of just one type of donut per day: Manager's Special... always Manager's Special.